Flat Latent Manifolds for Human-machine Co-creation of Music: Experiments and live deployment

 \subsection{Evaluating the interpolations' smoothness}

 We take the hits and on-notes for the drum and piano datasets respectively to compute smoothness.
 Since they are binary data, we define the smoothness of a sequence as $\max_{t\in [0, 1 \dots, N-1]}D_{\mathrm{h}}(\x_t, \x_{t+1})$, where $D_\mathrm{h}$ represents Hamming distance, and $\x_t$ is a sequence at step $t$ of the interpolation. \Cref{fig:smoothness} shows the smoothness of 1\,000 pairs and 20 interpolated points.
 Interpolated samples are shown in \cref{fig:interp_samples}.
 With MusicVAE, the smoothness improves with a sufficiently large number of dimensions in the latent space, however, our approach is able to get overall better smoothness with a significantly lower-dimensional latent space.
+In this experiment, MusicVAE uses linear interpolation instead of the Slerp for the smoothness evaluation, since we expect to explore the whole latent space for more creativity instead of only interpolating between two points and generate data similar to the training dataset.